-Readjust the GAIN and STABILITY, after each change of the DIP switch position.
+Slow instability can have many causes.
+Adjustment of the GAIN and STABILITY usually cures most situations by matching the speed control unit dynamics.
 If this is unsuccessful, the dead time compensation can be modified.
 Add a capacitor from posts E2 to E3 (negative on E2).
 Post locations are illustrated in Diagram 1.
-Start with 10 mfds and increase until instability is eliminated.
+Start with 10 mfds. and increase until instability is eliminated.
 The control system can also be optimized for best performance by following this procedure.

 If slow instability is unaffected by this procedure, evaluate the fuel system and engine performance.
 Check the fuel system linkage for binding, high friction, or poor linkage.
 Be sure to check linkage during engine operation.
 Also look at the engine fuel system.
-Irregularities with carbuereted or fuel injection systems can change engine power even with a constant throttle setting.
+Irregularities with carburetion or fuel injection systems can change engine power even with a constant throttle setting.
 This can result in speed deviations beyond the control of the governor system.
 Adding a small amount of droop can help stabilize the system for troubleshooting.

 NON-PERIODIC instability should respond to the GAIN control.
 If increasing the gain reduces the instability, then the problem is probably with the engine.
 Higher gain allows the governor to respond faster and correct for the disturbance.
 Look for engine misfirings, an erratic fuel system, or load changes on the engine generator set voltage regulator.
-If the throttle is slightly erratic, but performance is fast, setting the left side switch (SW1) to OFF will tend to steady the system.
+If the throttle is slightly erratic, but performance is fast, removing the jumper from E6 to E7 will tend to steady the system.